Google Doodle celebrates civil rights activist Elizabeth Peratrovich

 Google on Wednesday dedicated its Doodle to Elizabeth Peratrovich, an Alaska Native civil rights advocate who was instrumental in creating the first antidiscrimination law enacted in the US.
 The Doodle marks the day in 1941 when Peratrovich and her husband launched their campaign to end discrimination in Alaska with a letter to the territory's governor protesting a sign on a hotel door in Juneau, Alaska, that read "No Natives Allowed."

-In 1931, she married her husband, Roy, and 10 years later moved with their three children to Juneau, where they encountered discrimination while trying to secure housing and gain access to public places.
-The petitioned the state to prohibit the "No dogs or Natives allowed" signs that were common at the time.
+In 1931, she got married, and 10 years later she and her husband, Roy, moved with their three children to Juneau, where they encountered discrimination while trying to secure housing and gain access to public places.
+They petitioned the state to prohibit the "No dogs or Natives allowed" signs that were common at the time.

 "The proprietor of Douglas Inn does not seem to realize that our Native boys are just as willing as the white boys to lay down their lives to protect the freedom that he enjoys," they wrote in a letter to Ernest Gruening, the territory's governor.